timkley/tim-kleyersburg.de/src/content/articles/eleventyjs-no-markdown-code-for-includes/index.md

 The docs pointed me in the right direction but I just couldn't find the real culprit of why it wasn't working as expected.

-To understand what the problem was let's take a quick look how I implemented that Last Scrobble widget: Basically, we have to templates.
+To understand what the problem was let's take a quick look how I implemented that Last Scrobble widget: Basically, we have two templates.
 One that provides the structure of the card and one that extends it to provide the individual content.
 I hate to repeat myself so I reach for this pattern as often as I can.

 {% raw %}
 `_last-thing.njk`